Brumado

-Brumado makes municipal boundaries with Livramento de Nossa Senhora, Dom Basílio, Aracatu, Rio de Contas, Malhada de Pedras, Tanhaçu, Ituaçu, Rio do Antônio, Lagoa Real and Caraíbas.
-For making border with the Rio de Contas city through the river that has the same name, consequently also makes border with the Chapada Diamantina.
-The city has a privileged location allied to other benefits, such as important road junctions such as BA-262, BA-148 and BR-030, also counting on the Centro-Atlântica Railroad (FCA).
+Brumado shares boundaries with the Municipalities of Livramento de Nossa Senhora, Dom Basílio, Aracatu, Rio de Contas, Malhada de Pedras, Tanhaçu, Ituaçu, Rio do Antônio, Lagoa Real and Caraíbas.
+For making border with the Municipality of Rio de Contas along the river with thew same name, consequently also makes border with the Chapada Diamantina.
+The city has a privileged location allied to other benefits, such as important crossroad such as the State highways BA-262 and BA-148 and federal highway BR-030, also counting on the Centro-Atlântica Railroad (FCA).

 History

 Etymology

 There are several theories about the origin of the name Brumado.
 According to Teodoro Fernandes Sampaio, the name "Brumado" comes from the expression Tupi language: Itimbopira (Y-timbó-pyra), which means misty, covered in fog, but according to José Dias, former priest of the city, the name originates from the Serra das Éguas, when the morning fog descends from it covering the city.
 Another theory says that the origin of the name Brumado is attributed to the word bromine - a word that at the time of mining on the Rio Brumado was used by garimpeiros and bandeirantes to distinguish loss or deceit, mystification or disappearance of gold in the mining site that supposedly had an abundance of that ore.